N Korea official 'heads to US for talks'

 This could be part of preparation for a proposed meeting between Mr Kim and President Donald Trump.

-The meeting was thrown into doubt after Mr Trump pulled out last week.
+The meeting was thrown into doubt after Mr Trump announce he was pulling out last week.

 But both sides have been working to get the summit - scheduled for 12 June in Singapore - back on track.